zxnlingling/vggt/README.md

 # With bundle adjustment
 python demo_colmap.py --scene_dir=/YOUR/SCENE_DIR/ --use_ba

+# Run with bundle adjustment using reduced parameters for faster processing
+# Reduces max_query_pts from 4096 (default) to 2048 and query_frame_num from 8 (default) to 5
+# Trade-off: Faster execution but potentially less robust reconstruction in complex scenes (you may consider setting query_frame_num equal to your total number of images)
-# check the file for additional bundle adjustment configuration options
+# See demo_colmap.py for additional bundle adjustment configuration options
+python demo_colmap.py --scene_dir=/YOUR/SCENE_DIR/ --use_ba --max_query_pts=2048 --query_frame_num=5
 ```

 Please ensure that the images are stored in `/YOUR/SCENE_DIR/images/`.
 This folder should contain only the images.
 Check the examples folder for the desired data structure.